Hamilton County Soil and Water Conservation District

 Things to Consider

 • Rain gardens and native plantings improve water infiltration.
-Consider installing one of these to help improve your situation while benefitting birds and other wildlife.
+Consider installing one of these to help improve your situation while benefiting birds and other wildlife.
 Sometimes shifting from grass to another type of planting can alleviate frustrations related to difficult management (mowing wet areas).

 • Learn more about rain gardens and native plantings.

-• Our tool loan program also has tools and books for check out that could be helpful.
+• Our tool loan program also has tools and books for checkout that could be helpful.

 • Improve soil health by adding organic matter from compost.